in2code-de/luxletter/readme.md

 * done: Unsubscribe-Plugin
 * done: Dashboard
 * in progress: HTML for newsletter optimization
-* New CType teaser to build newsletters with content elements
+* in progress: New CType teaser to build newsletters with content elements
 * Image include in newsletters
 * lux: identification with email clicks
 * lux: new view in backend with all email receivers and there newletter actions
 * lux: show email actions in normal detail view?
+* Documentation (how to build newsletters, basic configuration, what can lux do, etc...)

 ### Todos for later